leafOfTree/svelte-lazy/README.md

 - `height: Number|String` Default: `0` (px for Number).
     - Height of the component before load.
     - **Set a proper value** to avoid scroll bounce.
-One way is to use the content height which can be mensured by the inspector in the devTool after load.
+One way is to use the content height which can be measured by the inspector in the devTool after load.

 - `offset: Number` Default: `150` (px).
     - Offset from the top of the component to the bottom of the viewport that triggers loading when in it.